Graph-Learning-Benchmarks/gli/FORMAT.md

 ## Contributing

-We are welcomed to new datasets and tasks!
+We welcome contributions to new datasets and tasks!
 Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.